PaulFrankling/proper_clobber/README.md

 * Blog credits:
     * Are bespoke shoes worth it? by Simon Crompton from [Permanent Style](https://www.permanentstyle.com/2021/08/are-bespoke-shoes-worth-it.html)
     * What watch should I wear with a suit? by Katy Eriks from [Suit Shop](https://suitshop.com/blogs/news/what-watch-should-i-wear-with-a-suit/)
+    * How to take care of your suit and make it last, by Natalie Kenney from [Suit Shop](https://suitshop.com/blogs/news/how-to-take-care-of-your-suit-and-make-it-last/)